pegasys-fi/docs/docs/sdk/v3/reference/classes/SwapQuoter.md

 # Class: SwapQuoter

-Represents the Uniswap V2 QuoterV1 contract with a method for returning the formatted calldata needed to call the quoter contract.
+Represents the Pegasys V2 QuoterV1 contract with a method for returning the formatted calldata needed to call the quoter contract.

 ## Table of contents